VFPX/VFPX.github.io/migrating.md

 * Commit the new files: right-click and choose Git Commit -> "master" from the shortcut menu, enter a message in the Commit dialog (such as "Initial commit"), and click the Commit button.

-* Push to the GitHub repository: right-click and choose Git Sync, enter the URL for the repository (https:&#47;/github.com/RepositoryName, where RepositoryName is the name of the repository, such as "VFPX/FRXTabs") for the Remote URL setting, and click Push.
+* Push to the GitHub repository: right-click and choose Git Sync, enter the URL for the repository (https:&#47;/github.com/RepositoryName.git, where "RepositoryName" is the name of the repository, such as "VFPX/FRXTabs") for the Remote URL setting, and click Push.

 If you don't use Tortoise Git: